#StopRansomware: Rhysida Ransomware

 - Restrict the use of RDP and other remote desktop services to known user accounts and groups.
 If RDP is necessary, apply best practices such as [CPG 2.W]:

-- Close unused RDP ports.
+- Closing unused RDP ports.

-- Log RDP login attempts.
+- Logging RDP login attempts.

 - Secure remote access tools by: